AkangkhaMitra/README/README.md

 # README
-👋 Hi, I’m @Suvojit_Sengupta ak SSG
+👋 Hi, I’m @Akangkha Mitra
-👀 Interested in web_dev/android
+📊 Data Alchemist
+🌟Transforming Raw Numbers into Insights
+🔮 Python Enthusiast | Machine Learning Magician
+📈 Visualizing Stories with Code
+🌌 Exploring the Universe, One Dataset at a Time
+🧩 Let's Decode the Data Puzzle Together!
-🌱 Currently learning php/Laravel
+🌱 Currently learning LSTM/CNN/ANN/RNN/PowerBi
-💞️ Looking to collaborate on WEB/android projects
-📫 Reach me- suvojit.sengupta.ssg@gmail.com
+💞️ Looking to collaborate on Prediction And Forcasting projects 📫 Reach me- akangkhamitra123@gmail.com

 Hi there!
-I'm a Computer Science student with a passion for programming and web development.
-I have experience in several programming languages, including C, C++, Java, Python, and PHP.
-Currently, I'm working on developing web applications using the Laravel framework.
-I'm always looking to learn and expand my knowledge, so I'm excited to collaborate on open-source projects and contribute to the developer community.
-Let's connect and build some awesome software together!
+I'm a Computer Science(Big Data Analytics) student with a passion for programming and Data Analytics.Let's connect and build some awesome And Accurate Prediction And Forcating together!